 Sample underwater video from Insta360 ONE X

-The stitching looks smooth, although the case is visible at the nadir.
+The stitching in the videos look smooth, although the case is visible at the nadir.
 The stitching appears similar to the Ricoh TW-1 underwater case for the Ricoh Theta, which is not at all surprising given their very similar designs.

 Sample files for download

 You can download unstitched sample files from the One X here and use them with the software below to make sure your equipment are compatible.
+For instructions on transferring the files to the One X smartphone app, see FAQ #20 below.
 The files are for your personal use only.
 Please do not upload them anywhere and please do not send the files to other people.

 Please note the software are in beta therefore they may be missing features.
 For example, unlike previous versions of Insta360 Studio, these desktop versions don’t have Freecapture capability.
-However, you can install them alongside the previous versions (don’t delete the old versions).
+However, you can install them alongside the previous versions (don’t delete the old versions yet).

 COMPARISON: INSTA360 ONE X vs. GOPRO FUSION (One X firmware 1.16.12)